Azure/AKS-DevSecOps-Workshop/docs/modules/Module5/index.md

 ![Defender for Cloud Test Alert](../../assets/images/module5/DefenderForCloudPodAlert.png)

 Separate from the Security Alerting capabilities within Defender for Cloud, you can also check out the Recommendations Section.
+These are based on Azure Policy - recall installing Azure Policy for Kubernetes above.

-Here, you will find an actionable list of security recommendations for the cluster.
+You will find an actionable list of security recommendations for the cluster.
 Click on one of the recommendations and you will be presented a view showing a description of the recommendation and instructions on how you can fix the associated issue.

 ![Defender for Cloud Recommendation Details](../../assets/images/module5/DefenderForCloudRecommendationDetails.png)